lennertjansen/aut/README.md

-# Aut - No-BS Calendar App for Events
+# Aut - No-BS Calendar App To Discover and Track Events

 Aut is a simple calendar application that helps users discover and track events from their favorite venues, artists, and organizers.
 No social media fluff, just events you care about.